jazar01/rcheck-solution/README.md

         2491 WARN  A Sentinal file has changed and is likely encrypted

-        2492 WARN  A Sentinal file change was detected on service startup and file is like encrypted.
+        2492 WARN  A Sentinal file change was detected on service startup and file is likey encrypted.

-        2508 INFO  An Action_Command is attempting to execute after a change was deteted
+        2508 INFO  An Action_Command is attempting to execute after a change was detected

         2509 INFO  An Action_Command executed and completed